joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/03/13/corrections/corrections-march-14-2024.html

 **New Wildfires Threaten Chile’s Pacific Coast**\
-`Several communities in the Valparaíso region were being evacuated on Wednesday night.
+`Several communities in the Valparaíso region were being evacuated.
 Fires along the coast killed more than 100 people last month.`\
 https://nytimes.com/2024/03/13/world/americas/chile-wildfires-valparaiso.html

 **Quotation of the Day: Risking Their Lives to Restore a Phone Network**\